nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 * Kconfig files - These reflect the software configuration.
   See :ref:`kconfig_tips_and_tricks` for information about how to configure them.

-You must modify these configuration sources when `Adding a new board`_.
+You must modify these configuration sources when `Adding a new board`_, as described below.

 For information about differences between DTS and Kconfig, see :ref:`zephyr:dt_vs_kconfig`.
+For detailed instructions for adding Zephyr support to a custom board, see Zephyr's :ref:`zephyr:board_porting_guide`.

 .. _nrf_desktop_board_configuration: